Frequently Asked Questions

 You can check all firewall rules with these commands:

 # iptables -L -n # iptables -L -n -t nat

 To completely strip host of firewall rules and chains You can do:

 # iptables -F # iptables -t nat -F # iptables -X

 Warning: Your node should be accessible through built-in NAT hole punching capabilities.
 If that doesn't work, you can try the following.

 For all other types of configuration, you will need to modify the

-/etc/default/mysterium-node configuration file and change the service options (OpenVPN and WireGuard) there.
+/etc/default/mysterium-node configuration file and change the WireGuard service options there.